 - The information will be listed under the “Status” column.

 These are the different types of page feed entry statuses, what they mean, and how to respond to them:

 Page Feed URLs are eligible to serve with a Dynamic Ad Target.

-Next Steps: Follow directions here to select the targeting source in the campaign containing your dynamic ad group.
+Next Steps: Use the directions for targeting with page feeds to select the targeting source in the campaign containing your dynamic ad group.
 This will allow you to target URLs from your page feed with a Dynamic ad target.